Visiting Alaska? Well…you can’t miss the scenic drive from Anchorage to Seward.

 2. Turnagain Arm – Beluga Point

 Beluga Point is one of the most spectacular stops you’ll make on this drive from Anchorage to Seward.
-I think it’s even so impressive – you’ll know when you’re getting close to Turnagain Arm.
+It’s so impressive, you’ll just know when you’re getting close to Turnagain Arm.

 This can be a quick stop – probably 10 minutes or so depending on how many photos you want to take.